Commercial Investing guide

 Negotiable lease terms

 Because contracts with tenants are incredibly fluid, you can use this to your advantage and secure a great deal—if you know what you’re doing.
-This is where a buyer’s agent can step in to help maximise your lease team.
+This is where a buyer’s agent can step in to help maximise your lease terms.

 Tenant pays outgoings

-Unlike residential property where the landlord often pays for outgoings like water usage, council rates, repairs and maintenance, most commercial tenants sign ‘net leases’ which require them to pay all outgoings.
+Unlike residential property, where the landlord often pays for outgoings like water usage, council rates, repairs and maintenance, most commercial tenants sign ‘net leases’ which require them to pay all outgoings.

 Longer leases